nitianabhi/Power-Bi-Sales-Dashboard/README.md

 # Power-Bi-Sales-Dashboard
-This is a power bi end to end project

 Objective:
-To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+ This is a power bi end to end project ,To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 Description: